 - And gum disease

 What can you do to prevent these issues?
-New moms, take note: these dental care tips will keep your baby’s teeth strong and healthy.
+New moms, take note: these best dental care tips will keep your baby’s teeth strong and healthy.

 Cleaning The Gums